nanobox-io/nanobox-docs/source/engines/enginefile.html.md

 License applied to this software.
 Value can be a title, link, or the actual license.

-#### readme

-Path to to the README.md file.
-A readme is required to publish engines, as it contains the necessary documentation to consume the engine.

 #### authors

 A list of authors and contributors to the engine project.